 My best advice is to use the same flooring as the rest of your home.
 It will help the flow from one room to another.
 Just like we talked about in the painting section!

-Area rugs can add another layer of interest, texture, warmth and define a living space.
+Area rugs can add another layer of interest, texture, warmth, and define a living space.

 The most important thing to keep in mind when using area rugs is the size.
 Too small and the whole room will look off!
-Too big and the boundaries of a living space get lost.

 Your curtains can make a room look dated or fresh!
 Think simple, simple, simple!
 A plain straight curtain looks in style and updated.
 And so does a window with no curtains at all!